gabrielsoltz/metahub/README.md

 </details>

 <details>
 <summary>If you are investigating the security finding <b>[EC2.19](https://docs.aws.amazon.com/securityhub/latest/userguide/ec2-controls.html#ec2-19)</b> for <b>Security Group sg-0880509d75f330c7f</b>, which indicates that Security groups should not allow unrestricted access to ports with high risk, MetaHub can provide context including the existence of other security findings for the affected resource, Environment, Classification, Owner, or any other Tagging from your affected resource (MetaTags), Who created it and who authorized the offending rules (MetaTrails), if it's associated with network interfaces, EC2 instances, public IPs, or managed services.
-In this example, MetaChecks indicate the Security Group is public and associated with a single network interface and EC2 instance, and has one public IP.
-MetaTags indicate that the Security Group is named "Testing Security Group," is classified as "Restricted," and is owned by the Security Team in the Production environment.
-Finally, MetaTrails show that the Security Group was created and authorized for ingress by the root user on February 25th, 2023.
 </summary>

 ```